rieckpil/progmot/content/post/writing-a-book-remotely.md

 toc: false
 ---

+Titles:
+- Lessons Learned: Writing a Technical eBook Remotely Without ever meeting before
+- How we managed to write a book about AWS remotely

+Share some tools we use, how we organized, which process we followed

 Short intro about this article.
 What worked, how we organized ourselves.

 The book is all about AWS and Spring Boot.
 Getting your Spring Boot application into production.

-Our journey to write a technical book remotley together without having met each other in person before.
+Our journey to writing a technical book remotely together without having met each other in person before.

-Three co-authors: Tom, Björn, Philip.
+Three co-authors: [Tom](https://twitter.com/TomHombergs/), [Björn](https://twitter.com/bwilmsmann/), [Philip](https://twitter.com/rieckpil) (that's me).

-## How we got together
+## How We Got Together

+> Luck is what happens when preparation meets opportunity

+While scrolling through my Twitter feed I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.

-Small anecdote how it started with a simple Tweet by Tom.
+Small anecdote how it started with a simple tweet by Tom.

 We next met with the intent to share experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.

 Björn and me who were participating in this meeting raised our hands.
 We've never met each other before.
+And partially knew each other from reading our blogs.

 We organized a seperate meeting to discuss more details and to get to know each other.

 ## How it started

+In our first meetings we first got to know each other better.
+We first wanted to ensure our expecations for this project align.
+While we were all three working fulltime for clients/an employer, we set the common understanding that this will be a fun sideproject.

 In the first meetings that we organized bi-weekly we were first getting to know each other better.
 This included the current experience with AWS and what our plans with this project would be.